insertish/oapi/README.md

 This is a CLI for auto-generating an API library for a given OpenAPI spec which uses JSON primarily and conforms to Revolt's API style.

+Thank you to [bree](https://bree.dev/) for helping me figure out all the especially difficult types.

 ## Goals

 - Commit programming atrocities internally.